THE author of Labour’s election manifesto has vowed to protect local jobs, public services and spending on schools.

 “The Tories refuse to guarantee spending on schools and Sure Start centres, including schools and centres in this constituency,” he said.

-Mr Miliband paid tribute to “brilliant local MP” Neill Gerrard, who is standing down at the next election, but said his “very good friend” Stella Creasy would make a “fantastic” member of Parliament for Walthamstow.
+Mr Miliband paid tribute to “brilliant local MP” Neill Gerrard, who is standing down at the next election, but said his “very good friend” Stella Creasy would make a “fantastic” member of

 Ms Creasy said: "It is amazing to have Ed come to Walthamstow and give us all a sneak preview of the manifesto.